dwarvesf/playground/Engineering/Mobile/Kotlin coroutine.md

 ## Light-weight thread

 The final thing to keep in mind, coroutines are light-weight threads which means they will use fewer resources than the JVM threads.
-One way to check this behavior is that spamming threads and coroutines at the same time and checking with one uses more memory than the other.
+One way to check this behavior is to spam threads and coroutines and check check with one that uses more memory than the other.
 I have copy paste a block code from the Kotlin doc below, you can try to run it on the playground and see what happens lul.

 Try to launch 1000 coroutines:
 ```kotlin